codio/iloveopensource/README.md

 #Developers Information
 If you are interested in contributing to I Love Open Source, please read this section.

 If you want to discuss general ideas please contact fmay at codio.com.
-For general stuff, please use Github Issues.
+For general stuff, please use GitHub Issues.

 ## Getting Started
 Install Node, NPM and Grunt, then install our dependencies: